Video Editing Suite

 Important information about using the Audio/Video Editing Suite

-- To use the Audio/Video editing workstation, you will need to log in using your existing VIU student computer account.
+- To use the Audio/Video editing workstation, you will need to log in using your existing VIU computer account.

 - When you are finished using the suite, log out of your account, lock the suite door and return the key to the Library Service Desk.
 If you are the last one using the suite at the end of the day, click on the “Sleep” icon on the computer screen when you log out.